Searching Your Library

 -type:link # Exclude generic links

--"deprecated" # Exclude bookmarks mentioning "deprecated"
+-"deprecated" # Exclude items mentioning "deprecated"

--has:tags # Bookmarks without any tags
+-has:tags # Items without any tags

 Parentheses for grouping